timohanke/motoko-bitcoin/README.md

-# The ... package
+# The bitcoin package

-This package implements ... in Motoko for use in smart contracts (canisters) on the internet computer (IC).
+This package implements bitcoin-related data structures in Motoko for use in smart contracts (canisters) on the internet computer (IC).

-## Usage